MarcDufresne/opset/README.md

 Opset provides a specific function to load the config when performing unit testing that provides the developer with some additional tool to better handle the reality of unit testing.
-When initializing the config for unit tests, the content of the default config is loaded first, and if the `unit_test.yml` file is present and have values, the values from `default.yml` are overwritten by `unit_test.yml`.
+When initializing the config for unit tests, the content of the default config is loaded first, and if the `unit_test.yml` file is present and has values, the values from `default.yml` are overwritten by `unit_test.yml`.
 Then the values from the environment variables apply and if you need some config values to be specific to your unit tests you have the option to pass config values when loading the unit tests that will overwrite all other sources.